Radical Party of Oleh Liashko

-At the 2012 Ukrainian parliamentary election, the party had won 1 seat.
-The party won 22 seats at the 2014 Ukrainian parliamentary election.
-In the 2019 Ukrainian parliamentary election it lost all those seats.
+At the 2012 parliamentary election, the party had won 1 seat.
+The party won 22 seats at the 2014 parliamentary election.
+At the 2019 parliamentary election it lost all of its seats.

 History

-Ukrainian Radical-Democratic Party
+Ukrainian Radical Democratic Party

-The party was established at the founding congress in Mykolaiv on 18 August 2010 and was then named the Ukrainian Radical-Democratic Party.
+The party was established at the founding congress in Mykolaiv on 18 August 2010 and was then named the Ukrainian Radical Democratic Party.
 Under this name, it was registered with the Ministry of Justice of Ukraine on 28 September 2010.
 At the time, the party was led by Vladyslav Telipko.